kodedge-swapneel/springboot-mysql-eks/README.md

-# Deploy Springboot application with MySql database in AWS EKS (Amazon Elastic Kubernetes Service)
+# Deploy Springboot application with MySql database in Amazon EKS (Amazon Elastic Kubernetes Service)

 ## [Click here to watch the video for demonstration.]()